Der Stein der Weisen

-Der Stein der Weisen, oder die Zauberinsel (German for The Philosopher's Stone, or the Enchanted Isle) is a two-act singspiel jointly composed by Johann Baptist Henneberg, Benedikt Schack, Franz Xaver Gerl, Emanuel Schikaneder, and Wolfgang Amadeus Mozart in 1790.
+Der Stein der Weisen, oder die Zauberinsel (German for The Philosopher's Stone, or the Enchanted Isle) is a singspiel in two acts, jointly composed by Johann Baptist Henneberg, Benedikt Schack, Franz Xaver Gerl, Emanuel Schikaneder, and Wolfgang Amadeus Mozart in 1790.
 The libretto was written by Schikaneder.

 Composition

 Der Stein der Weisen was composed using a "team approach" in which each composer contributed individual sections of the piece.
 All five wrote parts of act 2, and all except Mozart wrote parts of act 1.
 Henneberg composed the work's overture.
 Schikaneder wrote the libretto for the entire piece.
 The text is based on a fairy tale from Christoph Martin Wieland's Dschinnistan, published in the late 1780s.

 All five were later involved in The Magic Flute: Mozart as composer, Schikaneder as librettist, impresario and performer (Papageno), Henneberg as conductor, and Schack and Gerl as performers (respectively Tamino and Sarastro).
 Der Stein der Weisen may have provided a model for that work, as the two have a similar structure and source.